Queensland Museum Medal

 About the Queensland Museum Medal

-The Queensland Museum Medal recognises individuals who have made a major contribution to research, collections, community projects, partnerships and engagement or other work carried out for the benefit of Queensland Museum.
+The Queensland Museum Medal (the Medal) recognises individuals who have made a major contribution to research, collections, community projects, partnerships and engagement or other work carried out for the benefit of Queensland Museum.

 Queensland Museum Medallists